jwrpalmer99/indy-downtime/settings.md

 - Hide DCs from players: hides DCs in the tracker tab and Phase Plan view.
 - Show locked checks to players: if disabled, locked checks are removed from the dropdown and redacted in the Phase Plan.
 - View Phase Plan: allows players to open the read-only Phase Plan view from the tracker tab.
+- Show check chance tooltips: allows players to see success chance tooltips on DC labels in the Phase Plan (default off).
 - Show relationships on phase flow view: toggles dependency chips in the read-only Phase Plan.
 - Show success/failure lines on phase flow view: toggles narrative lines in the read-only Phase Plan.